 Essentially, you need to take at least one extra step.
 This is most commonly done by stepping off the stool and then stepping back onto it.
 The stool itself does not count, so this results in one extra step.
 Realistically, you actually have several extra steps you could take before things go awry, so the stool thing is mostly about swag.
 If you're on seed 92, just make sure you take at least one extra step before you leave the castle.

 If by some chance, you're playing around with single segment routes, you might actually have to take a significant number of steps here.
 You can take three extra steps by walking under the stool, instead.

 Again, this map is pretty mundane.
 However, it is notable in that there are several pairs of seeds, known as twin seeds, that cannot be distinguished by the time you reach this map.
-The routes have been adjusted to make this a non-issue, but it's something to be aware of if you get to this point and still have two possible seeds.
-You'll want to pick one of them, and follow it closely using the detail tab.
+If you are using the seed finder tool, appropriate instructions will be given to you to resolve the situation.
+If not, your best bet is to pick one of them, and follow that route closely using the detail tab.
 If you run into any differences, switch to the other one.
-Extra data may eventually be added to the seed finder to make this song and dance unnecessary.

 Damcyan is the first instance of those optional steps we talked about earlier.
 On Damcyan 2F, you can take either the default left path, or the right path which adds an extra step.
 You can then take the extra even number of steps on either floor, but make sure to not take extra steps on a cracked tile or behind pillars, as those don't count toward your step count.